Windows OS Hub

 • Linux

-If you see The sign-in method is not allowed error when trying to logon Windows, it means that the resulting Group Policy settings prevent local sign-in for a current user account.
-Most often the error appears if you try to sign in to a computer using a guest account or to a domain controller using a user account without domain administrator privileges.
-However, there may be some other reasons.
+If you see The sign-in method is not allowed error when logging into Windows, it means the computer’s security policy settings are preventing local sign-in for the current user account or one of its security groups.
+This error most commonly occurs when attempting to sign in to a computer using a guest account or to a domain controller using a user account without domain admin privileges.
+However, there may be other reasons.

 The sign-in method you're trying to use isn't allowed.
 For more info, contact your network administrator.